codemirror/website/site/examples/lang-package/index.md

 # Example: Writing a Language Package

-Language support in CodeMirror takes the form of specific packages (with names like `@codemirror/lang-python`) that implement the support features for working with that language.
+Language support in CodeMirror takes the form of specific packages (with names like `@codemirror/lang-python` or `codemirror-lang-elixir`) that implement the support features for working with that language.
 Those may be...

  * A parser for the language.